-While being transported to jail, the woman alleged Cousin gave her a bag of meth to hid in her pants, and that she had a meth pipe in her bra.
+While being transported to jail, the woman alleged Cousin gave her a bag of meth to hide in her pants, and that she had a meth pipe in her bra.
 When asked how the officer would know it wasn’t her meth, she claimed it was in the same type of bags found in the car where a man had been sitting.
-She claimed the officer should have on his patrol vehicle camera the exchange.
+She claimed the officer should have, on his patrol vehicle camera, the exchange.

 Upon arrival at the jail, a female jailer searched the woman, and did reportedly find meth and a meth pipe in the woman’s possession.
-Cousin was also charged with possession of 4 grams or more but less than 200 grams of a Penalty Group 1 controlled substance, according to arrest reports.
-The woman Jame Jo Evans was later charged with possession of less than 1 gram of a Penalty Group 1 controlled substance, according to jail reports.
+Cousin was also charged with possession of 4 grams or more but less than 200 grams of a Penalty Group 1 controlled substance.
+The woman, Jame Jo Evans, was later charged with possession of less than 1 gram of a Penalty Group 1 controlled substance.
 Cumby police officers were credited with assisting on the traffic stop.

 Cousins remained in the county jail Monday morning, Nov.
-4. His bond on the controlled substance charge was set at $30,000, according to jail reports.
-Evans bond on the drug paraphernalia charge was set at $5,000, according to jail reports.
+4. His bond on the controlled substance charge was set at $30,000.
+Evans bond on the drug paraphernalia charge was set at $5,000.